XuuXiaolan/GiantSpecimens/README.md

 Mod that adds a variety of giant enemies, part of the forest keeper family.
 ## Credits

-The Giant Specimens, created by Xu Xiaolan.
+The Giant Specimens, created by [@Xu Xiaolan](https://thunderstore.io/c/lethal-company/p/XuVELD/HotbarRD/).

 (currently adds one enemy, the RedWood Giant, License is public on the github, all rights are reserved)